dom-king/brewdog-beer-finder/README.md

 Set up feature tests to check unauth and authorised access to the API to see it working
 - also created a stub of data to crosscheck the response against the API response

-**TODO:
+FRONTEND

+set up the front end to render the data from the API and display it
+- created a component to display the beers and a search bar to filter the beers
+- Kept it simple with a card to display the beer details
+- added a loading spinner to show when the data is being fetched
-API Integration - Add a service and a config and a controller to handle the API requests Fix the models and saving data
+- inertia and axios to handle the requests and the data being passed to the front end
-Unit tests for the models and API controllers
-Front end - search feature, display the data, error handling, filtering, pagination**

-Install guzzle or axios and pest for testing - composer require guzzlehttp/guzzle pestphp/pest --dev Bonus would be to create a filtering design pattern to filter these by ID or Name on the API endpoint

-Front end:
-We can then start to build the front end, using Vue and Vite and Tailwind CSS Search feature - we can use the API to search for the data we need Then we can start to build the scaffold for the application, and start to build the components and views for the application.
-Error handling
+- refactored the code to make it more readable and maintainable